Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: The tangent and antitangent morphisms for a thick morphism

-is the tangent bundle $T\Phi$ to the submanifold $\Phi \subset T^*M_2\times (-T^*M_1)$\,. \end{definition} \begin{example} Let us check directly that the generating function $\dot S$ given by~\eqref{eq.dots} specifies the tangent bundle $T\Phi$, if $S$ specifies $\Phi$.
+\end{definition} Recall that with an abuse of notation we use the same symbol for a thick morphism and the corresponding relation (as a submanifold of the product of cotangent bundles).
+The following proposition ensures that this won't lead us into a problem for tangent morphisms. \begin{proposition} The canonical relation corresponding the tangent thick morphism $T\Phi$, as a submanifold in $T(T^*M_2)\times (-T(T^*M_1))$, is the tangent bundle to the submanifold in $T^*M_2\times (-T^*M_1)$ corresponding to a thick morphism $\Phi$. \end{proposition} \begin{proof} Let us check directly that the generating function $\dot S$ given by~\eqref{eq.dots} specifies the tangent bundle $T\Phi$, if $S$ specifies $\Phi\subset T^*M_2\times (-T^*M_1)$.
 We have, by the definition, equation~\eqref{eq.defphi}.
 By differentiating it formally with respect to $t$, we obtain

 which is equivalent to

 or